tarwn/lessthandot-hugo/blogs/content/posts/2018-02-06-sql-is-hard-still-reviving-a-stale-application.md

 </h2>

 <p>
   One of the things that made it easy to tinker with SQLisHard is the build pipeline for delivering updates.
-Most of the scripts live in the repo, but I hadn&#8217;t bothered to document it.
+Most of the scripts live in the repo, but I hadn't bothered to document it.
 Luckily, I had an old backup of the original build server VM and was able to recreate the build process on a much newer one.
 </p>

 <p>